dragon-language-projects/dragonLibraries/docs/README.md

 setSpacing(1,"test")
-this pushes text the amount of spacing that is specified as well showing text in the first arguemnt. if the second argument is blank the performed action will jsut be that the text willbe blank since i have not added a error smg yet
+this pushes text the amount of spacing that is specified as well showing text in the first arguemnt. if the second argument is blank the performed action will jsut be that the text willbe blank since i have not added a error msg
 `
+## html libray
+### htmllib
+- this creates a website